davidkorea/linux/5_linux_virtualization/007_KVM_libvirt.md

 then why do you need to use libvirt.
 The answer is simple, libvirt manages qemu-kvm and qemu-kvm runs the KVM virtual machines.

+Libvirt will take care of the storage, networking, and virtual hardware requirements to start a virtual machine along with VM lifecycle management.